 CONNECTING THROUGH TRUST, REINFORCING THROUGH FREQUENCY

-So how can a Health Coach influence clients to prioritize those longer-term benefits and their longer-term pay-offs?
+So, how can a Health Coach influence clients to prioritize those longer-term benefits and their longer-term pay-offs?
 As Holstein sees it, it comes down to how often, and from whom, a client receives the message to make healthy choices.
 A client’s “inner circle,” the sources whom they trust and from whom they receive regular health-related messages, often tempt them to instant gratification, to putting off a healthy choice rather than prioritizing it.
-And in the traditional model, physicians tend to see patients only a few times a year, leaving an outage: who is advocating for healthy choices on a regular basis?
+And in the traditional model, physicians tend to see patients only a few times a year, leaving an outage: who is advocating for healthy choices regularly?

 As healthcare professionals who are both trusted and accessible, Health Coaches can provide that regular reinforcement of longer-term, quality of life choices.
 Holstein calls on Health Coaches to be a bias-fighting resource “with whom you can communicate, who can assess your need and create a mutually-agreed upon plan, who let you self-manage and provide encouragement and motivation.”
 Health Coaches are unique in that they are both trusted and seen with frequency, and this feature can help us further define our role in the changing healthcare landscape.